Kindrad/Kenshi_IO_Continued/README.md

 + I'm sure there are others and I can't remember what they were...

 ### Known outstanding issues:
 + There are a lot of bugs related to the exporting of Physx objects.
 Currently I have no intentions of fixing these as I've made a set of Unity scripts to do this instead.
+Find me on the Kenshi Discord if you want access to those.